-Monica commissioned me to produce 20 snowflakes for Christmas time.
-So, off to the internet to search for an easy pattern that would allow for a fast mass production.
-Found just the one.
+Monica commissioned me to produce 20 snowflakes for Christmas 2014.
+So, off to the internet to search for ideas that would allow for a fast mass production.
 Thirteen pieces in each, times twenty is a 260 piece project.
 Sounds just right for a quick autumn fix of glass work.

 In September, I chose an iridescent ice crystal glass for the arms of the snowflakes and a frosted clear for the centers and mini points.
 In October, I did the tracing and rough cut all on a Sunday morning.
 Then I put my feet up for the afternoon to play with photos and blog this posting…it’s nice to have the free time 🙂

 The next weekend, I did the grinding in about 5 hours total broken up in 1-2 hour sessions.
 A very relaxing day indeed which, once again, included playing with photos and blogging.